Giving Space to Your Message: Assistive Word Segmentation for the Electronic Typing of Digital Minorities: Our Approach

 \subsubsection{Character-based sentence encoding}

-To clarify the symbol system of the Korean language, we introduce the Korean character \textit{Hangul} and its components (alphabet) \textit{Jamo}.
+To clarify the writing system of the Korean language, we introduce the Korean character \textit{Hangul} and its components (alphabet) \textit{Jamo}.
 Roughly, \textit{Ja} denotes the consonants and \textit{mo} denotes the vowels, making up a morpho-syllabic block of \textit{Hangul} by \{Syllable: CV(C)\}.
 Note that the blocks are different from morphemes, which can be whatever form of a combination of \textit{Jamo}.
+We choose the character-level approach since the tokenization to characters is always identical, unlike the morpheme-level decomposition which is affected by the toolkit used.
+It does not request any tokenizer other than reading the Unicode string.
+This primarily demonstrates the conciseness and robustness of our approach.

+For architecture, we use the concatenated network of CNN and Bidirectional long short-term memory (BiLSTM) \cite{hochreiter1997long} since they each represent the distributional and sequential summarization regarding the given input sentence (Fig. 2).
+We do not adopt the advanced NLP structures such as BERT \cite{devlin2019bert} here since the segmentation task requires less world knowledge, and it is assumed that such pre-trained knowledge may deter the advantage of using our corpora which does not overlap with the widely used sources such as Wikipedia.

-The vector embedding of the characters was done using skip-gram \cite{mikolov2013distributed} and subword embedding of fastText \cite{bojanowski2016enriching}, not the one-hot encoding, utilizing the corpus constructed in Section 3.1.
-It bases on the conclusion that the sparsely embedded vectors seemed inefficient for either CNN and Bidirectional long short-term memory (BiLSTM), in the sense that they lack distributional information and even require high computation.
-Also, context-related properties of distributional semantics were expected to compensate for the noise of user-generated text such as errata.
+On this basis, the vector embedding of the characters is done based on skip-gram \cite{mikolov2013distributed}, an NLP technique that embeds the words into numerical representation concerning the relationship between the words, implemented with the subword scheme of fastText \cite{bojanowski2017enriching}.
+The pretraining was conducted on the corpus constructed in Section~\ref{corpus} as well\footnote{The word vector dictionary is be distributed publicly, also found in \url{https://github.com/warnikchow/raws}.}.
+Sparsely embedded vectors such as one-hot encoding are not exploited since they seemed inefficient for either CNN or BiLSTM, in the sense that they lack distributional information and usually require higher computation.
+Note that the number of possible characters constructed in the Korean language reaches 10K owing to the unique featural writing system of \textit{Hangul}.
+Also, the context-related properties of distributional semantics are expected to compensate for user-generated text noise, such as errata.